Greek fire: History

 Incendiary and flaming weapons were used in warfare for centuries before Greek fire was invented.
 They included sulfur-, petroleum-, and bitumen-based mixtures.
+During the Siege of Petra (550–551) by the Byzantines, the defenders countered the siege engines by throwing fire pots made of sulfur, pitch, and naphtha.
 Incendiary arrows and pots or small pouches containing combustible substances surrounded by caltrops or spikes, or launched by catapults, were used in the Greco-Roman world.
 Thucydides mentions that in the siege of Delium in 424 BC a long tube on wheels was used which blew flames forward using a large bellows.
 The Graeco-Roman treatise Kestoi, compiled in the late 2nd or early 3rd century AD and traditionally ascribed to Julius Africanus, records a mixture that ignited from adequate heat and intense sunlight, used in grenades or night attacks:

 Automatic fire also by the following formula.
 This is the recipe: take equal amounts of sulphur, rock salt, ashes, thunder stone, and pyrite and pound fine in a black mortar at midday sun.
 Also in equal amounts of each ingredient mix together black mulberry resin and Zakynthian asphalt, the latter in a liquid form and free-flowing, resulting in a product that is sooty colored.
 Then add to the asphalt the tiniest amount of quicklime.
 But because the sun is at its zenith, one must pound it carefully and protect the face, for it will ignite suddenly.
-When it catches fire, one should seal it in some sort of copper receptacle; in this way you will have it available in a box, without exposing it to the sun.
+When it catches fire, one should seal it in some copper receptacle; in this way you will have it available in a box, without exposing it to the sun.
 If you should wish to ignite enemy armaments, you will smear it on in the evening, either on the armaments or some other object, but in secret; when the sun comes up, everything will be burnt up.

-In naval warfare, the Byzantine emperor Anastasius I is recorded by chronicler John Malalas to have been advised by a philosopher from Athens called Proclus to use sulfur to burn the ships of the rebel general Vitalian.
+In naval warfare, the Byzantine Emperor Anastasius I is recorded by chronicler John Malalas to have been advised by a philosopher from Athens called Proclus to use sulfur to burn the ships of the rebel general Vitalian.

 Greek fire proper was developed in c.
 672 and is ascribed by the chronicler Theophanes the Confessor to Kallinikos (Latinized Callinicus), a Jewish architect from Heliopolis, in Syria, by then overrun by the Muslim conquests:

 At that time Kallinikos, an artificer from Heliopolis, fled to the Romans.
 He had devised a sea fire which ignited the Arab ships and burned them with all hands.
 Thus it was that the Romans returned with victory and discovered the sea fire.